 A pastor counsellor from other church told me: “It is a shame that they could not see how strong and wonderful you can be.
 You are a good teacher during the weekdays and even faithfully responsible for your family on your scholarship studies.
 You never failed, you lost battles, yes, but you persisted through the biggest goal.
 It’s really a shame that part of the story is not yours.
 You are not at all a bad person, don’t believe that, you are very strong.”

-For that, even though broken, I may not belong to the church, or even to God, but let me continue to do good things, let me enjoy this world, let me to continues to help and lead others well.
+For that, even though broken, I may not belong to the church, or even to God, but let me continue to do good things, let me enjoy this world, helping and leading others well.